aarondarwish/portfolio/backend/README.md

-# Sanity Clean Content Studio
+# Backend

-Congratulations, you have now installed the Sanity Content Studio, an open source real-time content editing environment connected to the Sanity backend.
+For my databse & CDN backend, I used "Sanity Clean Content Studio", which is an open source real-time content editing environment connected to the Sanity servers.
+Though the actual site is hosted elsewhere.

-Now you can do the following things:
+Docs on Sanity:

 - [Read “getting started” in the docs](https://www.sanity.io/docs/introduction/getting-started?utm_source=readme)
 - [Join the community Slack](https://slack.sanity.io/?utm_source=readme)